Cover Letter Examples for Sales and Marketing Jobs

 Take the time to make sure your letter includes quantifiable achievements.
 For instance, you can mention sales volume achieved or surpassed, responses to marketing email blasts, churn ratios optimized, or other measurable successes.
 Numbers are a great way to show your value.

-Format Your Achievements to Make Them Visually “Pop” on the Page
+Make Your Achievements Visually “Pop” on the Page

 The best way to make your quantifiable achievements catch an employer’s eye on a cover letter is to set these unique accomplishments off from the text with bullets.
 It is also highly effective to boldface sales numbers or percentages.
-For example, qualifications I can bring to the table include:
+For example:

 - Consistently growing YOY sales by 20% each year for the last five years;